dfinity/ICRC/ICRCs/ICRC-30/ICRC-30.md

 Revokes collection-level approvals from the set of active approvals.
 The `from_subaccount` parameter specifies the token owner's subaccount to which the approval applies, the `spender` the party for which the approval is to be revoked.
 A `null` value of `from_subaccount` indicates the default subaccount.

-The method response comprises a vector of optional item, one per request item.
+The method response comprises a vector of optional elements, one per request element.
 The response is a positional argument w.r.t. the request, i.e., the `i`-th response element is the response to the `i`-th request element.
 Each response item contains either an `Ok` variant containing the transaction index of the collection-level approval revocation in the success case or an `Err` variant in the error case.
 A `null` element in the response indicates that the corresponding request element has not been processed.

 This is the analogous method to `icrc37_revoke_token_approvals` for revoking collection-level approvals.

 Revoking a collection-level approval does not affect token-level approvals for individual token ids.

+An `ApprovalDoesNotExist` error is returned in case the approval to be revoked is not an existing active approval.

 The `created_at_time` parameter indicates the time (as nanoseconds since the UNIX epoch in the UTC timezone) at which the client constructed the transaction.
 The ledger SHOULD reject transactions that have the `created_at_time` argument too far in the past or the future, returning `variant { TooOld }` and `variant { CreatedInFuture = record { ledger_time = ... } }` errors correspondingly.